KQM-git/TCL/docs/evidence/characters/hydro/mona.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_855354855525580800_856384260121034752_transcript-4-tom-mona-a1-edition.html)

 **Finding:**
-Mona’s A1 Talent, “Come n’ Get Me Hag” is capable of proccing the 4 piece set bonus of Tenacity of the Millelith, thus is considered elemental Skill damage.
+Mona’s A1 Talent, “Come n’ Get Me Hag” is capable of proccing the 4 piece set bonus of Tenacity of the Millelith, thus is considered Elemental Skill damage.

 **Evidence:**